Queijada (sweet)

 Queijada is a type of sweet made most famously in Sintra, Portugal.
 It is a small sweet prepared using cheese or requeijão, eggs, milk, and powdered sugar.
 Other queijadas are produced in Madeira, Azores, Oeiras, Évora and Pereira (Montemor-o-Velho).

+Queijadas vary by region in Portugal, with local recipes reflecting different ingredients and textures.
+While the version from Sintra is among the most well known, other varieties such as those from Madeira and the Azores may differ in consistency and sweetness.
+In some cases, queijadas are prepared with fresh cheese such as requeijão, while others resemble custard-based pastries, highlighting the diversity of traditional Portuguese confectionery.